acm-uiuc/til/_til/uiuc/undergrad-research.md

 title: Undergrad Research
 category: uiuc
 ---
-They all had very positive experiences with it.
-One way to get involved with research is through PURE (https://wiki.cites.illinois.edu/wiki/display/PURE/Information).
+One way to get involved with
+research is through PURE (https://wiki.cites.illinois.edu/wiki/display/PURE/Information).
 This is a program designed specifically to help get underclassmen involved with research.
 They even put on a small symposium at the end to allow the students to show off what